riferrei/srclient/README.md

 	topic := "myTopic"

-	// Create the producer as you would normally do p, err := kafka.NewProducer(&kafka.ConfigMap{"bootstrap.servers": "localhost"})
+	// 1) Create the producer as you would normally do using Confluent's Go client p, err := kafka.NewProducer(&kafka.ConfigMap{"bootstrap.servers": "localhost"})
 	if err != nil {
 		panic(err)
 	}
 	defer p.Close()

-	// Delivery report handler for produced messages go func() {
+	go func() {
-		for e := range p.Events() {
+		for event := range producer.Events() {
-			switch ev := e.(type) {
+			switch ev := event.(type) {
 			case *kafka.Message:
+				message := ev
 				if ev.TopicPartition.Error != nil {
-					fmt.Printf("Delivery failed: %v\n", ev.TopicPartition)
+					fmt.Printf("Error delivering the message '%s'\n", message.Key)
 				} else {
-					fmt.Printf("Delivered message to %v\n", ev.TopicPartition)
+					fmt.Printf("Message '%s' delivered successfully!\n", message.Key)
 				}
 			}
 		}
 	}()

-	// Fetch the latest version of the schema, or create the first one schemaRegistryClient := srclient.CreateSchemaRegistryClient("http://localhost:8081")
+	// 2) Fetch the latest version of the schema, or create a new one if it is the first schemaRegistryClient := srclient.CreateSchemaRegistryClient("http://localhost:8081")
 	schema, err := schemaRegistryClient.GetLatestSchema(topic, false)
 	if schema == nil {